Dr. Simon Miles

 +44 (0)20 7848 1166

-This academic year, 2012/13, I am teaching the following modules.
-Course materials are available from the College's e-learning site.
+This academic year, I am teaching the following modules.
+Course materials are available from the College's e-learning site during teaching term.

 - Internet Systems (6CCS3INS)

-My research interests relate to e-research (particularly the provenance of data), and multi-agent systems (particularly agent-oriented software engineering and normative systems).
-Since 2000, I have published over 90 papers in these areas.
+My own research interests relate to e-research (particularly the provenance of data), and multi-agent systems (particularly agent-oriented software engineering and normative systems).
+Since 2000, I have published over 100 papers in these areas.
 A selection of my recent journal articles are listed below.

 - Evolutionary Testing of Autonomous Software Agents, Journal of Autonomous Agents and Multi-Agent Systems, in Journal of Autonomous Agents and Multi-Agent Systems, 2012.